vasu2901/CodingSphere-Project-Management/readme.md

 # 🛠️ Project Management API – FastAPI

-This is a **FastAPI-based RESTful API** assement for CodingSphere.
-It supports user and admin authentication, and allows creating, updating, deleting, and retrieving projects with role-based access control using JWT authentication.
+This is a **FastAPI-based RESTful API** assessment for CodingSphere.
+It supports user and admin authentication and allows creating, updating, deleting, and retrieving projects with role-based access control using JWT authentication.

 ---